CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 Azure Firewall Premium provides signature-based IDPS to allow rapid detection of attacks by looking for specific patterns, such as byte sequences in network traffic, or known malicious instruction sequences used by malware.

-In this task, you will test IDPS for HTTP traffic
+In this task, you will test IDPS for HTTP traffic.

 1. On the JumpVM virtual machine, search for **Command Prompt (1)** and open  **Command Prompt (2)** window.